SathyaBhat/sathyabh.at/content/weekly-notes/2025/27/index.md

 ### What's been happening

-Another cold windy week here in Sydney.
+It's been yet another cold, windy week here in Sydney.
 The week started on a not-so-good note with Sydney being under the effects of a “[bomb cyclone](https://en.wikipedia.org/wiki/Explosive_cyclogenesis)”

 > a bomb cyclone forms when a low pressure system rapidly forms into a powerful storm in 24 hours.
 The word “bomb” is used to describe the storm’s explosive speed of development.